 - Citizenship Amendment Bill 2019 gets Parliament’s nod.

 - Citizenship defines the relationship between the nation and the people who constitute the nation.

-- It confers upon an individual certain right such as protection by the state, right to vote and right to hold certain public offices, among others, in return for the fulfilment of certain duties/obligations owed by the individual to the state.
+- It confers upon an individual certain rights such as protection by the state, right to vote, and right to hold certain public offices, among others, in return for the fulfillment of certain duties/obligations owed by the individual to the state.